Search This Blog

 It’s heroic in a quiet, harrowing way.

 An “adventure unto itself” implies a quest for understanding, yet Dickinson says “none shall make discovery.”
 Even as the soul journeys inward, it can never fully know itself.
-Selfhood is bottomless, and unsharable, because no one else can enter it with you.
+Consciousness is bottomless.

 Those final lines are the most thought-provoking and transformative.